Model Context Protocol in Edge Delta

 The MCP servers repository provides reference implementations demonstrating these patterns, including filesystem access with security controls, Git repository operations, and knowledge graph storage systems.

-Example scenarios with the Edge Delta MCP Connector
+Example Scenarios with the Edge Delta MCP Connector

 The Edge Delta MCP Connector enables teammates to interact naturally with observability data and pipeline configuration: